Church Leadership

 John's keen desire is to see a growing worshiping community that actively and joyfully serves the risen Lord Jesus Christ.
 He serves as elder at Trinity Presbyterian Church to contribute to that community goal.

 John is eager to meet with committed believers as well as seekers and skeptics of the Christian Faith.
 John and Eileen's home is always open for hospitality, fellowship, and friendship.
-You can contact him by email here.

 Mr. Henry VanTil